uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 When building your API, try to adhere to these rules for easy compatibility with other groups:

-* REST API calls may be prefixed. ie. `http://service_address/api/authors/{AUTHOR_ID}/posts/`
+* REST API calls may be prefixed like: `http://service_address/api/authors/{AUTHOR_ID}/posts/`
-* Document your service address, port, hostname, prefix(if used), and the username/password for HTTP Basic Auth in your README so that HTTP clients can connect to your API.
+* Document your service address, port, hostname, prefix (if used), and the username/password for HTTP Basic Auth in your README so that HTTP clients can connect to your API.
 * You **must** be compatible with the API specification and examples listed above in this document.
     * You **may** need to add some additional things for compatibility with other groups due to varying interpretations.
     * You **may** add additional endpoints and JSON keys as long as you provide the ones listed above.